 - Winter Bags.

 Summer bags are good for 35 degrees Celsius (95 degrees Fahrenheit) and up, 3-season bags are appropriate for temperatures between 15 degrees Celsius and 30 degrees Celsius (about 60 degrees Fahrenheit and 85 degrees Fahrenheit).
 Winter Sleeping Bags are what you need when the temperature really drops, these sleeping bags are appropriate for 10 degrees Celsius (50 degrees Fahrenheit) and below.
-For the fall, you should target a 15 degree Celsius bag (60 degree Fahrenheit) from the 3-Season Bag category.
+For fall season camping, you should target a 15 degree Celsius bag (60 degree Fahrenheit) from the 3-Season Bag category.
 Also, pay attention to whether the bag you choose is water resistance as fall weather can be wet.

 Picking Your Tent